-- Make sure your bicycle is in good mechanical order.
-You don’t want a breakdown and have others get to close, helping you out.
+Make sure your bicycle is in good mechanical order.
+You don’t want a breakdown and have others get too close, helping you out.
 If in doubt, have your favorite bike shop check out your bicycle and make sure your tires are in good shape.

-- When approaching a slow cyclist or someone ahead of you walking, verbally let them know you are passing on the left and allow extra-space, at least three feet or more as you pass by them.
+When approaching a slow cyclist or someone ahead of you walking, verbally let them know you are passing on the left.
+Then make sure your mask is in place and allow extra-space, at least three feet or more, as you pass by them.

-- Bring hand sanitizer or wipes along to clean your hands or fingers if wearing cycling gloves.
-After touching the button at a signal light crossing; a public bike rack; or any other surfaces that may have been touched by others sanitize your hands.
-If there are no sanitizer products on the shelf at the stores you frequent make your own. *Make a handy pocket-size sanitizer pouch by using a heavy zip-lock bag.
-Place some cocktail size napkins or paper towel inside the bag and pour rubbing alcohol over the paper sheets until moist, then seal and they are ready to use.
+Bring hand sanitizer or wipes along to clean your hands or fingers if wearing cycling gloves.
+Also, after touching the button at a signal light crossing, a public bike rack, or any other surfaces that may have been touched by others, sanitize your hands.
+If there are no sanitizer products on the shelf at the store you frequent, make your own. *Make a handy pocket-size sanitizer pouch by using a heavy zip-lock bag.
+Place some cocktail size napkins or paper towel inside the bag and pour rubbing alcohol over the paper sheets until moist, then seal and are ready to use.

-- If you feel safer riding with others, limit the number of riders in your group to 10 or less – the fewer the better.
-For added bike safety, along with the social distance recommendation, stay three bike lengths, or 15 to 20-feet apart while riding.
+If you feel safer riding with others, limit the number of riders in your group to 10 or less – the fewer, the better.
+For added bike safety, along with the social distance recommendation, stay three bike lengths, or approximately 15 to 20-feet apart while riding.

 Other activities without a crowd to enjoy

-If you live in a crowded area or a community with confirmed coronavirus cases, social distancing is very important.
+If you live in a crowded area or a community with confirmed coronavirus cases, social distancing is critical.
 This means limiting your interactions with other people as much as possible.
-It is especially important to keep this in mind when it comes to older people, as they are most at risk of developing life-threatening symptoms.
+It is essential to keep this in mind when it comes to older people, as they are most at risk of developing life-threatening symptoms.

-If you have to meet someone, try to maintain a distance of at least 6 ft and avoid any direct contact — no handshakes, hugs, or kisses.
+If you have to meet someone, try to maintain a distance of at least 6 feet and avoid any direct contact — no handshakes, hugs, or kisses.

-If you have coronavirus symptoms or you believe you might have been infected, stay in complete isolation for at least 14 days and make sure to wear a mask if you’re interacting with other people
+If you have coronavirus symptoms or you believe you might have been infected, stay in complete isolation for at least 10 days and make sure to wear a mask if you’re interacting with other people.